What are Dental Crowns and How Do They Work?

 A crown is a type of dental restoration which completely caps or encircles a tooth or dental implant.
 Crowns are often needed when a large cavity threatens the ongoing health of a tooth.
 They are typically bonded to the tooth using a dental cement.
 Crowns can be made from many materials, which are usually fabricated using indirect methods.
-Crowns are often used to improve the strength or appearance of teeth.
+Crowns are often used by a general dentist to improve the strength or appearance of teeth or dental implants.
 While inarguably beneficial to dental health, the procedure and materials can be relatively expensive.

 [su_custom_gallery source=”media: 1257,1258″ link=”attachment”]

 Cosmetic dentistry is generally used to refer to any dental work that improves the appearance of your teeth.
-It primarily focuses on improvement dental aesthetics in color, position, shape, size, alignment and overall smile appearance.
+It primarily focuses on improving dental aesthetics in color, position, shape, size, alignment, and overall smile appearance.
 Cosmetic includes the following services:

 Camellia City Family Dentistry

 Slidell LA, United States